keboola/developers-docs/cli/commands/workflows/index.md

 Each change in the main GitHub branch will be pushed to the project.
 Yes

 ?
 Generate "pull" workflow?
-The main GitHub branch will be synchronized every 5 minutes.
+The main GitHub branch will be synchronized every five minutes.
-If a change found, then a new commit is created and pushed.
+If a change is found, a new commit is created and pushed.
 Yes

 ?
 Please select the main GitHub branch name: main